 Principal surveyor of buildings with the Board of Public Works, Ireland, 1909-1923.
 Andrew Robinson was born on 17 February 1858, the youngest son of George Robinson of Ballytweedy, Muckamore, Co.
 Antrim.
 He went to school locally and in Belfast.
 Although he originally intended to train as a lawyer or doctor, instead he became a pupil - and subsequently the principal assistant - of LUKE LIVINGSTON MACASSEY , engineer to the Belfast City and District Water Commissioners.
 He entered the architectural department of the Board of Public Works as an assistant surveyor on 30 April 1884 and was given responsibility for the north city and county of Dublin and the Phoenix Park.
 He rose through the grades, until, on 1 October 1909, following the retirement of ROBERT COCHRANE , he joined JOHN HOWARD PENTLAND and SAMUEL KERR KIRKER as one of the three principal surveyors.
 Included in his duties were the arrangements for several royal visits; the last was that of King George V in 1911, when a new wing was added to the Vice-Regal Lodge and a supper room to the Castle.
 At the end of the visit the King conferred upon him the honour of membership of the Royal Victorian Order.
 When Kirker died in 1913 and Pentland retired in 1918, neither man was replaced.
 Robinson, who was created a Companion of the British Empire in 1918, was left in sole charge of the department, his designation being changed to that of principal architect in 1920.
 Following Cochrane's death in 1916, he was also appointed Inspector of Ancient and National Monuments.
-In 1921 he was appointed a Commissioner.
+In 1921 he was appointed a Commissioner, the first official of the department to have been promoted to this position.
 His last seven years with the Board coincided with a period of turbulence and change: he found himself responsible not only for dealing with the widespread damage and destruction of public buildings in 1916, 1921 and 1922 but also, in the early months of 1922, for implementing the transfer of the Board's functions to the new governments of the Free State and Northern Ireland.

 Robinson retired on his sixty-fifth birthday, 17 February 1923, to be succeeded by THOMAS JOSEPH BYRNE .
 After his retirement he returned to the Northern Ireland, where he divided his time between Belfast and Ballytweedy.
 He died in Belfast on 22 October 1929.
 His wife Robina, daughter of James Salmond of Perth, Scotland, whom he had married in 1885, died about two years before him.
 He had three sons.
 His diaries for the years 1882 to 1928 are in PRONI, D2031/1.